 Hewitt also offers a bike fitting service when you are placed on a ‘jig’ and the machine set up accordingly.
 If you can get to Leyland in Lancashire, then this is a major plus as proper fit is hugely important, particularly on a machine that you may be riding for eight hours a day.

-The Cheviot features an excellent off the peg frame and your can specify the components your desire, or can afford.
+The Cheviot features an excellent off-the-peg frame and you can specify the components you desire, or can afford.
 You’ll have the option of a hand-built wheelset, too, taking account your weight, the amount of luggage you will carry and riding preferences.
 These will be superior than the factory supplied options of the major manufacturers.